postgis/docker-postgis/examples/image-with-postgis-clis/README.md

 # Using PostGIS CLIs
-The base postgis/postgis image does not have PostGIS-related CLIs enabled.
-To use PostGIS CLIs that are NOT enabled by default (for example `raster2pgsql`) it's necessary to extend the base image.
+The base postgis/postgis image does not have PostGIS-related CLIs installed.
+To use PostGIS CLIs that are NOT installed by default (for example `raster2pgsql`) it's necessary to extend the base image.

 ```sh
 # Create a Docker image